spotify/magnolify/docs/beam.md

 ## Case mapping

-To use a different field case format in target records, add an optional `CaseMapper` argument to `BeamSchemaType`:
+To use a different field case format in target records, add an optional `CaseMapper` argument to `RowType`:

 ```scala mdoc:compile-only
 import magnolify.beam.*